-If you are tired of your garage being cluttered or unusable, follow these tips and tricks for how to organize the garage so you can (actually) enjoy the space!
+If you are tired of your garage being cluttered or unusable, follow these tips and tricks for How to Organize a Garage that is Filled with Clutter so you can (actually) enjoy the space!
 A few weeks ago, the hubby and I decided to tackle our garage to get the clutter under control.

 The thing that bothered us the most about our garage were these ugly, old cabinets left by the previous owner that we continued to use for the last 2 years.
 The cabinets were falling apart (cheap particle board) and were pretty warped – I didn’t take any before pictures because I honestly didn’t think I would post after pictures on the blog, lol!
 If I come across pictures of the space before, I will definitely add them to this post later 🙂

 We finally invested some time, energy and a little bit of money to transform the space and it’s now the hubby’s favorite space in our home – you could say it’s his new outdoor man cave!
 I’m also happy since an organized work space in the garage means he is able to complete more home improvement tasks.
 I’m always finding home projects for him to do and have a “honey-do-list” for him, hehe.